L413/Cursor-Changer/README.md

 <b>3.</b> Click star on this project!

 <b>Note:</b> This bookmarklet may not work on some sites.
-Also, alot of the assets are straight from the [Custom Cursor Website](https://custom-cursor.com), so all credit for those go to them.
+All of the cursors are made by me.

 ## Changelog